Steven-zion/neighborhood/README.md

 #### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode

 #### Languages used:
 React, Material UI, Google map api